Our Upcoming Races

 Steve picked up running in 2009 as a way to practice healthy habits and was soon hooked.
 Steve's ultimate goal is to complete a marathon in every state.
 His favorite race is Hospital Hill because it is a great course and really puts you to the test.
-Steve has served as a pacer for a year now and will never stop encouraging the runners in his group because HIS goal is helping you reach YOUR goal.
+Coming into Lincoln Steve has paced 3 marathons and 4 half marathons.
+He will never stop encouraging the runners in his group because HIS goal is helping you reach YOUR goal.
 He strongly believes in running at 'even effort' using Smart Pacing in order to help his group run their best race possible.

 Marathon PR: 4:12